arbabiha/Mixing-analysis-2d-flows/README.md

 <img src="../master/thehood/Poincare_vs_Hypergraphs.png" width="750">

-Hypergraph techqniue was introduced in "A new mixing diagnostic and the gulf oil spill", Mezic et al, 2010.
+Hypergraph techqniue was introduced by Mezic et al, 2010, "A new mixing diagnostic and the gulf oil spill", Science.

 ## Mix-norm